kristian-lange-tw/JATOS_docs/docs/Write_your_study/Write-your-own-Study-Basics-and-Beyond.md

    </html>
    ~~~

-1. The second bit is not really necessary but without defining the `jatos.onLoad` callback function you won't be able to use most jatos.js' features.
+1. The second bit is not really necessary but without defining the `jatos.onLoad` callback function you won't be able to use most of jatos.js' features.
 Of course you could start right away with any JavaScript but if you want to use jatos.js' variables and functions you have to wait untill jatos.js is finished initializing.

    ~~~ html
    <script>